-That’s why, on behalf of our clients, Ecojustice went to court in 2017 to fight the government’s approval of the project.
-We won, and the victory overturned the project approval, forced the National Energy Board to re-evaluate the project’s marine shipping impacts, and halted construction on the expansion.
+The federal government first approved the project in 2016.
+Ecojustice challenged this decision in court the following year — and won.
+The victory overturned the project approval, forced the National Energy Board to re-evaluate the project’s marine shipping impacts, and halted construction on the expansion.

-But in June 2019, the government re-approved the Trans Mountain project.
+Unfortunately, in June 2019, the government approved the Trans Mountain project for a second time.

-Ecojustice lawyers filed a motion with the Federal Court of Appeal in July 2019, seeking leave to challenge Cabinet’s decision to re-approve the Trans Mountain project.
+For the sake of the Southern Residents — and upholding the law – Ecojustice went back to the Federal Court of Appeal to seek leave to challenge Cabinet’s decision to re-approve the project.

 If built, the Trans Mountain expansion would lead to seven times more tanker traffic crossing the Salish Sea, critical habitat for the Southern Residents.
 This raises the risk of tanker strikes, which could be deadly to whales, or a catastrophic oil spill.